ovidiuparvu/digraph-visualisation-pyvisjs/README.md

-# digraph-visualisation-pyvisjs
+# Directed graph visualisation using pyvisjs

-Sample code for visualising a directed graph using pyvisjs
+Sample code for visualising a directed graph using pyvisjs.